 The goal of this review is to highlight the key differences between Audacity and Adobe Audition so you can determine which one is capable of producing the quality content you seek.
 You will want to keep the features and functions in mind when thinking of your podcast needs.

 Both platforms are distinct and well built but have their own distinct drawbacks.
-Let us deep dive into Audacity and Audition to see which podcast software system best suits your needs.
+Let us deep dive into Audacity and Audition (see also our comparison of Audacity and Reaper) to see which podcast software system best suits your needs.

 The most practical starting point is simply how much each program costs.
 You always want to make the choice that is financially perceptive for you and your podcast purposes.
 If the podcast is not meant to turn a profit, you will not want to pour too much into the endeavor.